 While the above-mentioned methods are proven to be very effective when it comes to cleaning paws after a walk, you might have searched for this article because your dog’s paws got really dirty from a walk and you don’t have anything at home.

-You may also be interested in home remedies that are safer and want to try them first before treating your dog with something less natural.
+You may also be interested in home remedies that are considered “safer” and want to try them first before treating your dog with something less natural.

-There are two home remedies that are actually my best buddies when it comes to treating close to anything on my dog.
+There are two home remedies that are actually many owners’ best buddies.

 From dandruff, itchy skin to ear infections, mites, fleas, or digestion issues, home remedies may be helpful.